~ 4 MIN READ

 The goals created by a healthcare group are more organized and clear when using the four perspectives—customer, internal processes, financial, and learning/growth—detailed in the Balanced Scorecard.
 Click To Tweet

 In order to fully understand how to put this approach to work, here’s a general explanation of how to create a Balanced Scorecard with a strategic model that includes these example perspectives: quality of patient care (customer), accountability (internal processes), sustainability (financial), and research and education (learning/growth).
-These are four steps your organization might take to develop its scorecard:
+These are five steps your organization might take to develop its scorecard:

 - Define each perspective and key outcome(s).
 For quality of care, the definition might be: “Lead in the development, application, and promotion of quality and safe practices system-wide that improve the patient experience and outcomes.”

 - Establish strategic goals.
 Next, establish several strategic goals designed to help you achieve each perspective.
 To meet the example listed above, one goal, or “objective,” could be: “To offer industry-best medical treatments that lead to measurable improvement in patient well-being.”

 - Track measures for each goal.
 To ensure objectives are met, define measures of success for each goal/objective.
 A measure for the example above could be “Reduce the percentage of hospital readmission rates and/or hospital acquired conditions (HACs).